ES-1085/f2025-ds1-project-arhf/README.md

 Project title
 ================
-by Aasya, Rachel, Froal and Hannah
+by Aasya, Rachel, Fraol and Hannah

 ## Summary